Shalulu94/Feb24-t1a2-portfolio/README.md

     - **GitHub** - Version control
     - **Netlify** - Deployment

+## Target Audience

+My target audience for this portfolio website would be potential employers or recruiters seeking to get a better understanding of my experience, skills and past projects.
+As I am targeting potential employers, language and formatting is important to ensure that my website is refined and professional to give a good first impression.

+This page will be a continuous work in progress and I will constantly update as I develop new skills throughout the course.

 ## Sitemap

 Please see below my Sitemap.
 Each page is interlinked with each other allowing user to navigate between every page from any page.
 Only exception is the Homepage which is used more as a landing page before users enter into main content.